Investor Relations

 When entering new markets/businesses or utilizing M&A, we strive to fully consider in advance the relevance to our group's business portfolio, relevant legal and regulatory trends in each country, and the results of risk analysis associated with M&A.

-However, even in case there is prior research or prior consideration, due to significant changes in market, technology, legal and regulatory trends, etc., TDK’s business results, growth and business development among others could be significantly affected.
+However, even where there is prior research or prior consideration, due to significant changes in market, technology, legal and regulatory trends, etc., TDK’s business results, growth and business development among others could be significantly affected.

 (Major Countermeasures)